korhadris/keyboards/README.md

-BThis will track the development and creation of at least one keyboard planned for personal use, but I want to share it with others.
+This will track the development and creation of at least one keyboard planned for personal use, but I want to share it with others.

 # Gameboard